We left our resort pools and spent a day driving around Tenerife. It became a great family day out, mainly on the island’s scenic north coast.

 Studying Canarian plants in Parque del Drago, Tenerife

-One of the parks in La Orotava
+One of the pretty parks of La Orotava

-The lovely town of La Orotava, Tenerife
+The town of wooden balconies: La Orotava, Tenerife

-Mount Teide from La Orotava, Tenerife
+Mount Teide seen from La Orotava, Tenerife

-La Orotava evening
+La Orotava Valley evening light

-The final place we went to was Puerto de la Cruz after which we had to take the motorway back to our resort.
+The final place we went to was Puerto de la Cruz, after which we had to rush to the motorway and back to our resort.

 Puerto de la Cruz